 “The ancient man approached God (or even the gods) as the accused person approaches his judge.
 For the modern man the roles are reversed.
-He is the judge: God is in the dock.
-He is quite a kindly judge: If God should have a reasonable defence for being the god who permits war, poverty and disease, he is ready to listen to it.
+[Man] is the judge: God is in the dock [that is, on trial].
+He is quite a kindly judge: If God should have a reasonable defense for being the god who permits war, poverty and disease, he is ready to listen to it.
 The trial may even end in God’s acquittal.
 But the important thing is that Man is on the Bench and God is in the Dock.”

-For many living in our time, including many young adults and university students, this is still the case.
-Man has put himself in the position of judge and God is on trial.
+For many living in our time, including many young adults and university students, this is truly the case.
+Man has put himself in the position of judge and (in human minds) God is on trial.

 In reality, God is the judge (albeit a kind and gracious judge) and we are the ones who will be judged (Hebrews 9:27, Isaiah 33:22, James 4:12).